 Entertainment Books - Helping the least, the last, the lost.

-Entertainment Books are now available from La Salle College.
-Digital memberships are available with the online order.
 In addition to the hundreds of local offers for dining, it now features over 70 of the best restaurants, attractions and accommodation that Bali has to offer.
-Books or digital memberships are $65 each and 20% of the purchase price goes directly to Lasallian works and charities.
+Books or digital memberships are $70each and 20% of the purchase price goes directly to Lasallian works and charities.

 A digital membership also allows up to 4 people in your family to access on their individual mobile phones.